Create User

 - 409: Duplicate contact within the request body

-- 410: This subject (subjectId) has more then one contact in this request body
+- 410: This subject (subjectId) has more than one contact in this request body

 - 500: Unknown error